microsoft/microsoft-performance-toolkit-sdk/samples/readme.md

 To expose cooked data, Create a get property and decorate it with the DataOutputAtrribute.
 This data will now be addressable using the DataOutputPath that combines the DataCookerPath of the Data Cooker with the property name.

 If a Source Data Cooker needs access to data from another Source Data Cooker, override the RequiredDataCookers property, adding a DataCookerPath for each required Source Data Cooker.
 Then, override BeginDataCooking and store the ICookedDataRetrieval parameter.
 This can be used to access the data output from the requested Source Data Cookers.

+### Composite Data Cookers

+Composite data cookers process data after Source Data Cookers have finished processing their source directly.
+They may consume data from Source Data Cookers and from other Composite Data Cookers.